nburrus/tuxpaint/docs/is_IS.UTF-8/README.txt

    from Tux Paint's 'Open' dialog can be used to copy them to a location that's easier and safer to access.

-Using the import script, "tuxpaint-import"
+B. Using the import script, "tuxpaint-import"

    Linux and Unix users can use the "tuxpaint-import" shell script which gets installed when you install Tux Paint.
 It uses some NetPBM tools to convert the image ("anytopnm"), resize it so that it will fit in Tux Paint's canvas ("pnmscale"), and convert it to a PNG ("pnmtopng").

    It also uses the "date" command to get the current time and date, which is the file-naming convention Tux Paint uses for saved files.
 (Remember, you are never asked for a 'filename' when you go to save or open pictures!)

    To use this script, simply run it from a command-line prompt, and provide it the name(s) of the file(s) you wish to convert.

    They will be converted and placed in your Tux Paint "saved" directory.

    💡 Note: If you're doing this for a different user (e.g., your child) you'll need to make sure to run the command under their account.)

    Example:

      $ tuxpaint-import grandma.jpg
      grandma.jpg -> /home/username/.tuxpaint/saved/20211231012359.png
      jpegtopnm: WRITING A PPM FILE

    The first line ("tuxpaint-import grandma.jpg") is the command to run.
 The following two lines are output from the program while it's working.

    Now you can load Tux Paint, and a version of that original picture will be available under the 'Open' dialog.
 Just double-click its icon!

-Importing Pictures Manually
+C. Importing Pictures Manually

    Windows, macOS, and Haiku users who wish to import arbitrary images into Tux Paint must do so via a manual process.

    Load a graphics program that is capable of both loading your picture and saving a PNG format file.
 (See the documentation file "PNG.html" for a list of suggested software, and other references.)

    When Tux Paint loads an image that's not the same size as its drawing canvas, it scales (and sometimes smears the edges of) the image so that it fits within the canvas.

    To avoid having the image stretched or smeared, you can resize it to Tux Paint's canvas size.
 This size depends on the size of the Tux Paint window, or resolution at which Tux Paint is run, if in fullscreen.
+(Note:
-     (Note: The default resolution is 800x600.)
+   The default resolution is 800x600.)
 See "Calculating Image Dimensions", below.

+  1. Naming the File

    Save the picture in PNG format.
 It is highly recommended that you name the filename using the current date and time, since that's the convention Tux Paint uses:

      YYYYMMDDhhmmss.png

      * YYYY = Year
      * MM = Month (two digits, "01"-"12")
      * DD = Day of month (two digits, "01"-"31")
      * HH = Hour (two digits, in 24-hour format, "00"-"23")
      * mm = Minute (two digits, "00"-"59")
      * ss = Seconds (two digits, "00"-"59")

    Example: "20210731110500.png", for July 31, 2021 at 11:05am.

    Place this PNG file in your Tux Paint "saved" directory/folder.
 (See above.)

-  Calculating Image Dimensions
+  2. Calculating Image Dimensions

    This part of the documentation needs to be rewritten, since the new "buttonsize" option was added.
 For now, try drawing and saving an image within Tux Paint, then determine what size (pixel width and height) it came out to, and try to match that when scaling the picture(s) you're importing into Tux Paint.

-                                Further Reading
+                               IV.Further Reading

    Other documentation included with Tux Paint (found in the "docs" folder/directory) includes: